 Q. Doctors are seriously busy people.
 How did you find the time to write the book?

 Q. Today there are number of motivational and self-help books in the market.
-So how is ‘Principles of success’ different from the crowd?
+So how is ‘Principles of success made easy’ different from the crowd?
 What would be your best pitch forward?

 Q. How can one stay motivated on one’s goals in today’s tiring environment where someone/ something or the other is always trying to pull you down?

-The first and the foremost thing is – look at life from your perspective and not through other people’s eyes.
-Stop bothering about others’ opinion about you; stop judging yourself by their parameters and living up to their expectations.
+The first and the foremost thing is – look at your life from your perspective and not through other people’s eyes.
+Stop bothering about others’ opinion about you; stop measuring yourself by their parameters and living up to their expectations.

 Next, get a clear idea of the big picture- what you want to achieve in life.
 Once you decide a vision for yourself, put your heart and soul into it.
 Visualizing your goals will keep you focused and constantly motivated.